 Though we may think about climate change on a global scale, environmental shifts are happening locally, and they affect our daily lives in countless ways.
 News audiences need to know about the local impacts that directly impact their health and safety, quality of life, and wallets.
-The 2023 Annual Workshop will explore the natural, social, and engineering research guiding an equitable transition to clean energy.
-Fellows will dive deep into issues such as the promise and challenge of using clean energy, the Inflation Reduction Act’s opportunities and impact, community and governmental response to the clean energy transition, and more.
+The 2023 Annual Workshop explored the natural, social, and engineering research guiding an equitable transition to clean energy.
+Fellows dove deep into issues such as the promise and challenge of using clean energy, the Inflation Reduction Act’s opportunities and impact, community and governmental response to the clean energy transition, and more.

 As climate change has become a more frequent issue of concern, newsrooms have adjusted by incorporating more coverage of environmental change and its impacts.
 Unfortunately, many reporters and editors lack the background, sources, and confidence to cover these stories with the depth and nuance they require.
 Metcalf Institute’s Annual Science Immersion Workshop for Journalists is designed to address this gap, and to be a valuable resource for journalists working in a wide variety of beats.
 We welcome applicants who specialize in areas such as business, finance, technology, policy, politics, etc, as climate change shapes all of these fields with ever-increasing urgency.

 The Annual Workshop is designed to help Fellows gain new insights, sources and resources to aid their reporting, expand peer networks with journalists from around the globe, and produce accurate and contextualized reporting on globally relevant environmental issues.
 Metcalf Fellows will gain a solid foundation in the fundamentals of research practice, climate science, and adaptation measures from leading researchers and policy makers.